 “I think I write in first person in my male protagonist because when I was growing up, my dad would bring home books from the library mostly sci-fi fiction and mysteries,” Luana said.
 “They looked much more interesting to me than the Bobbsey Twins I’d finished reading.
 I asked if I could read some, and I was hooked on the genre from that moment on.
 The unique thing about my dad was that he never read a female author, … so most male authors write male characters.
 I think it never occurred to me when I started writing that I would ever write in anything but as a male protagonist and as in first person.”

-During this episode of “The Romantic Side of Suspense” podcast, you’ll hear from five authors about their romantic suspense books available this month.
+During this episode of “The Romantic Side of Suspense” podcast, you’ll hear from seven authors about their romantic suspense books available this month.

 In each episode of “The Romantic Side of Suspense” podcast, I talk with your favorite Christian romantic suspense authors.
 We’ll go behind-the-scenes of the writing process, give excerpts from their writing, and share stories about their writing life.
 If you enjoy listening, please leave a review wherever you listen!

 If you’d like to be considered as a guest on the show, please fill out this form.